scala-steward/sundial/docs/DEPLOY.md

 JobClusterSize: Number of job instances you want in your ECS cluster

-JobInstanceDiskSpace: Amount of EBS space to allocate to each job instance.
+JobInstanceFilesystemDiskSpace: Amount of EBS space to allocate to each job instance.

-JobInstanceDiskType:
+JobInstanceFilesystemDiskType:

+JobInstanceDockerDiskSpace: Amount of EBS space to allocate to each job instance's docker containers.

+JobInstanceDockerDiskType:

 JobInstanceType: